My neck is thinner than a hair: Engines

 (Lebanese, born 1967)

-Believing that the official histories of events in Lebanon failed to account for much of what people actually experienced, The Atlas Group embarked on a series of projects to re-present existing documents and produce new ones in the form of photography, video, multimedia presentations, and performances.
-In doing so, Raad examines the ways in which the economic, political, and social history of Lebanon has been recorded, recalled, and understood.
+The Atlas Group embarked upon a series of projects to re-present existing documents and to produce new ones.
+Their work includes photography, video, multimedia presentations, and performances, which examine the ways in which the economic, political, and social history of Lebanon has been recorded, recalled, and ultimately understood.

-As a college student, Walid Raad was inspired by Eugène Atget’s extensive photo-documentation of Paris from the early 20th century and took up the challenge of how to similarly document Beirut.
-However, he recalls, “In 1987 it was relatively impossible to do this.
+As a college student, Raad was inspired by Eugène Atget’s extensive photo-documentation of nineteenth century Paris and challenged himself to similarly document Beirut—an ambition that proved difficult to achieve.
+As he explained, “In 1987 it was relatively impossible to do this.
 You could only walk 300-400 meters before someone would stop you.”
-In the context of the Civil War a photograph was considered “an intelligence document” rather than “an aesthetic document.”2
+In the context of the Lebanese Civil War, a photograph was considered “an intelligence document” rather than “an aesthetic document.”1